The Well-Being ROI: Why Every Business Should Focus on Workplace Wellness

 Ethics aside, if you still need bottom-line convincing, here’s some of the ROIs you can expect from employee wellness.

-If that’s not enough, people with access to health-improving wellness programs feel more responsible for managing the cost of their benefit spending.
+If that’s not enough, people with access to health-improving wellness programs feel more responsible for managing the cost of their benefits spending.

 Wellness programs don’t just create job satisfaction, they create life satisfaction.
 If job satisfaction leads to more productivity.
 Just imagine what life satisfaction can do!
 Many companies now even include wellness goals as part of performance reviews.
 Tracking employee goals helps track wellness program results, but it also shows more investment in your employees.